Understanding Call Grading

 Tip: Choose keywords your callers use often for the best results.

-Viewing and Analyzing Call Sentiments
+Viewing and Analyzing Call Grades

 1. Campaign Overview Panel